pytorch/pytorch/aten/src/ATen/native/README.md

 will be automatically differentiated!
 This can be the case if the function implementation only calls other operations which are themselves differentiable.
 In this case, you don't have to write an entry in `tools/autograd/derivatives.yaml`.

+### Choosing the right dispatch keyword

+After writing a native function in C++, it's important to think about which dispatch keyword to use in native_functions.yaml as it gives dispatcher information about backend and autograd support of the implementation.

+Here're steps to follow to decide the right dispatch keyword:

+1. Think about inference, does your kernel work for all backends?

+    - No: you're likely providing different kerenls for different backends, e.g. DispatchStub or backend-depenent logics are used in the implementation.
+      Write a dispatch section and enumerate all supported backends and point them to the implementations.
+      ```
+      dispatch:
+        CPU: kernel_cpu
+        CUDA: kernel_cuda
+        QuantizedCPU: kernel_quantized_cpu
+      ```

+      [END] Now this op will be called in `CPU/CUDA/QuantizedCPU` backend inference!

+      Note if you want this op to support training as well, you're required to write a formula in derivatives.yaml since your backend implementations don't support autograd.

+    - Yes: you're likely calling other `at::` ops in the implemetation.
+Go to step 2.
+2. Think about training, does your kernel support autograd? [check autograd support](#will-your-function-be-automatically-differentiable)
+    - Yes: in other words, you're providing a `Math` kernel which supports both inference and autograd.
+      To use autograd support for training, simply skip adding a dispatch section or write
+      ```
+      dispatch:
+        Math: kernel
+      ```

+      [END] This will allow this op to be correctly registered for both inference and training.

+    - Yes, but you still want to provide a numerically stable gradient formula instead of using autorgrad, write
+      ```
+      dispatch:
+        DefaultBackend: kernel
+      ```

+      [END] Now this op is only used in inference.
+Note that now you're required to add a autograd formula, or it'll error out in forward pass when calling with a Tensor has requires_grad=True.

+    - No: ops in this category are mainly `_out` functions that don't have a derivative formula defined.
+      Write
+      ```
+      dispatch:
+        DefaultBackend: kernel
+      ```

+      [END] Now this op is only used in inference.
+Note that now you're required to add a autograd formula, or it'll error out in forward pass when calling with a Tensor has requires_grad=True.

+      Note current plan on record for `_out` ops in this category is to replace `at::` with `at::native` in the implementations and add dispatch section with device keywords instead.

+3. TODO: AutogradCPUOrCUDA

+Note that in native_functions.yaml you can mix using backend keywords and alias keywords above for one op:
+  - direct registration to backend always has higher precendence than alias
+  - DO NOT provide multiple alias keywords to the same op: alias keywords have precedence `DefaultBackend > Math`, e.g. adding both `Math` and `DefaultBackend` kernels for one op will completely ignore `Math` kernel for both inference and training.

 ### Will this function be exposed to python?
 What are the namespaces?